ucb-snap/snap-server/README.md

 4. `python dev.py` - it should be serving at http://localhost:5000

 ##Using the server
+1. Open `http://localhost:5000/createUser` and enter info for a test user
-1. Look in server.py to find the URL routes that the server understands
+2. Look at the bottom server.py to find the URL routes For example, try `http://localhost:5000/createProject` and `http://localhost:5000/loadProject`
-2. You can can open a Python shell with `python -i`  - rest coming soon
+3. You can can open a Python shell with `python -i`  - rest coming soon